BokaatiSlippas/NeuralStyleTransfer/README.md

 Notes:

 calculate activations of I_content and I_comb on the final (or maybe a bit before) layer of the pretrained VGG-19 conv NN and do mse on these activations as the Loss(I_content)

+dot product of maps gives relative importance stylistically for the cooccurrence of different maps